muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 represented with MUON syntax are characterized by.
 Each MUON possrep corresponds 1:1 with a distinct grammar in each MUON syntax.

+- Devoid: Ignorance
 - Logical: Boolean
 - Numeric: Integer, Fraction
+- Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point
 - Stringy: Bits, Blob, Text
+- Identifier: Nesting, Heading

 - Discrete: Array, Set, Bag, Mix
 - Continuous: Interval, Interval Set, Interval Bag
 - Structural: Pair, Tuple
 - Relational: Tuple Array, Relation, Tuple Bag
-- Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point
-- Generic: Article, Excuse, Ignorance
+- Generic: Article, Excuse

-- Source Code: Nesting, Heading, Renaming
+- Source Code: Renaming

 A *possrep* corresponds to the concept of a *data type*, where the latter is characterized by a set of *values*, and one may choose to use those